Estelle Getty: Death

-Getty died in the early morning hours of July 22, 2008, aged 84, at her home in Los Angeles, the result of Lewy Body Dementia, according to her family.
+Getty died in the early morning of July 22, 2008, at her home in Los Angeles aged 84, from the result of Lewy body dementia, according to her family.
 She was buried in Hollywood Forever Cemetery, her headstone inscribed with the words "With Love and Laughter" and a Star of David to indicate her Jewish faith.
-Bea Arthur, Betty White, and Rue McClanahan, her co-stars from The Golden Girls were saddened by her loss and, in an interview, said that her disease had progressed to the point where she was not able to hold conversations with them or recognize them.
+Bea Arthur, Betty White, and Rue McClanahan, her co-stars from The Golden Girls were saddened by her loss; previously in a 2004 interview, they said that her disease had progressed to the point where she was not able to hold conversations with them or recognize them.
 She had reportedly started to show signs of dementia during the filming of the television series, when, despite more than three decades of theater work, she began to struggle to remember her lines, and in later seasons of the show, had to rely on cue cards.
-Getty suffered from osteoporosis, and was also thought to have Parkinson's disease.
+Getty also suffered from osteoporosis, and was also thought to have Parkinson's disease.
 This diagnosis was ultimately changed to dementia with Lewy bodies.

-According to her former co-star White, Getty had undergone a facelift sometime during the hiatus between the end of filming season one of The Golden Girls and the beginning of filming season two.
-Getty had a strong fear of death, to the point where she avoided making jokes about death whenever possible, and was uncomfortable when the show brought up the subject.